Gustice/FreeRtosCppAPI/README.md

 - framework: `espidf`
 - additional library: `STM32duino FreeRTOS`

+## Known Issues

+- Task.kill() / kill by return task body / kill by destruction (leaving scope) interfere with each other in a way that application crushes => ... ensure that task is killed only once

 ## ToDo

 It would be nice to provide more of the api calls like the static construction of tasks and message queues and events during interrupts
+Message queues should also work with rvalue-references